-Starting a simple website or blog is relatively inexpensive.
+Starting a mom blog is relatively inexpensive.
 You can often find cheap or inexpensive products that give great results.
-This is one of the reason so many entrepreneurs begin with internet-based businesses.

-One of the reasons starting a website is inexpensive is because so much of the basic foundational building blocks can be found for free.
+One of the reasons starting a mom blog is inexpensive is because so many of the basic foundational building blocks can be found for free.
 Honestly, this is why I started a blog.
 I knew it was an inexpensive way to build a small side business that I could do in my fringe hours.

 Although I don’t make a ton of money off my blog, I’ve loved the process and will continue even if I don’t make tons of money blogging.
 If you are trying to start a blog check out this post – How to Start a Mom Blog and Make Money.

-To start a basic website, you’ll need to do the following:
+To start a mom blog, you’ll need to do the following:

 - Purchase a Domain (Typically $3-12 annually)